technologytreasure/gilded-rose/README.md

 ##### To do the clone or download of project
 ```
-After downloading the project, access the root folder and to execute the command to maven run
+After downloading the project, access the root folder and to execute the command to maven run.
 - mvn clean install
 ```